baychub/cb-gsg/getting-started.md

 6. Check the LEDs on the RSP sensors.

 	The LEDs will go through a series of patterns, and after 1-2 minutes should be flashing pinkish-white.
-After the RSP Controller Application starts and connects, the LEDs will be yellow (idle) or blue (reading tags).
+After the RSP Controller application starts and connects, the LEDs will be yellow (idle) or blue (reading tags).
 If the LEDs are not flashing as expected, repeat these connection steps and try these suggestions in the LED section of [this FAQ](https://01.org/rsp-sw-toolkit/faq-0).
-6. Connect the Edge Computer to the router and power it on.
+6. Connect the edge computer to the router and power it on.

-	This is the PC where you will install the RSP Controller Application.
+	This is the PC where you will install the RSP Controller application.
-7. Attach a monitor to the RSP Controller PC and power it on.
+7. Attach a monitor to the edge computer and power it on.

 ## Installing and Running the RSP Controller on Windows